adbt-lang/adbt/README.md

 ## 💡 Samples

-The following sample are available:
+The following samples are available:

 ---